-Financial wellness programs can help reduce employee stress and help them stay more focused at work.
-Financially stressed employees spend an average of 3–5 hours per week worrying about their personal finances.
-By engaging your employees, you can save hundreds of dollars per year, per employee.
+Financial wellness programs can help reduce employee stress and keep them focused.
+Some employees spend between 3–5 hours per week worrying about their finances.

-For starters, talk to your program provider about ways to incentivize employees for enrolling.
-As you rollout your financial wellness program, offering an incentive to sign up can help to promote its launch and keep it top of mind for the rest of the year.
+For starters, talk to your program provider about ways to incentivize employees.
+During rollout, offer incentives to sign up.
+It can help to promote the launch and keep it top of mind year round.

-Platforms like Edukate give employers contest tools and ways to boost engagement with the launch of a program.
-These incentives could be financial rewards or gift cards that can help employees kickstart their financial wellness journey.
-Just like a fitness program, your rewards can be awarded to employees who earn points or make progress towards their own financial goals.
+Platforms like Edukate give employers contest and engagement tools.
+These incentives can be financial rewards or gift cards that can help employees kickstart a wellness journey.
+Just like a fitness program, your rewards can be awarded to employees who earn points or make progress.

-Outside of financial incentives, you should find three or four key areas you’d like to highlight throughout the year — Tax season, open enrollment, and upcoming summer vacations are great times to start talking to your employees about their personal finances.
+Next, find three or four key areas you’d like to highlight throughout the year.
+Tax season, open enrollment, and upcoming summer vacations are great times to talk to employees about their finances.

-Talk to your program provider about ways you can engage employees during these key times.
-Send emails with relevant tips and strategies to manage spending, encourage employees to use their financial wellness benefits to learn about topics of interest, and have in-person conversations with employees about what they’re doing to prepare for these times of the year.
+Talk to your provider about ways you can engage employees during these times.
+Send emails with relevant tips and strategies to manage spending.
+Similarly, you cab encourage employees to use their financial wellness benefits to learn about topics of interest.
+Or have conversations with employees about what they’re doing to prepare for these times of the year.

-Aim to communicate at least once per quarter with your employees to keep them using their financial wellness offerings.
-Keeping finances top-of-mind will help employees long-term feel more confident going into financially-stressful times of the year.
+Aim to communicate at least once per quarter with your employees.
+Keeping finances top-of-mind will help long-term and into financially-stressful times of the year.

-You should continually grow your financial wellness program’s educational resources.
+Finally, you should continually grow your program’s educational resources.
 With new videos, articles, contests, reminders, and product updates, you can create content to message your employees about.

-In addition to the major quarterly engagement campaigns you roll out, messaging employees monthly with personal financial reminders or even interesting articles you find can go a long way to making a long-term difference to employees’ spending and saving habits.
+In addition to quarterly campaigns, try to message employees monthly.
+Send personal financial reminders or even interesting articles.
+This can go a long way to change spending and saving habits.